 Part of the trick seems to be finding a job flexible enough to fit in writing.
 Evie Wyld continues George Orwell’s tradition of writing whilst running a book shop and has confessed to editing her manuscripts under the shop counter.

 One of my predecessors at Lumb Bank, the Costa nominated novelist Stephen May, called the Arvon system “the most congenial I ever found for writing a book.”

 When Steve worked at Lumb he lived on site in a cottage at the end of the garden.
 He would start work when the writers were having breakfast and when they went into workshops he’d “go into library knowing I wouldn’t be disturbed for a while.”

 He wrote his first novel Tag in the Lumb Bank library: “I’d pop out at coffee time and talk to students and, when they went back into workshop, I’d go back to the library.
 I’d stop writing in time to put lunches out and then do Arvon stuff from lunchtime onwards.”

 What is interesting is he didn’t neglect his paymasters – he would work until 10.30 at night hosting the evening readings, so his working day was long, but interspersed by bouts of personal creativity.

 Steve has managed to successfully combine writing with his more recent jobs.
 His second novel was written on the train to work and “revised in gaps and crevices between proper work”.
-Though he wrote the third novel before starting the working day, he still managed to maximise his commute and train journeys to meetings to edit and polish it.
+Though he wrote the third and fourth novel before starting the working day, he still managed to maximise his commute and train journeys to meetings to edit and polish it.